Complete Mulhacen hiking guide: The top of the Iberian Peninsula!

 Refugio Caldera

-Refugio Caldera is situated right below the last, steep climb up Mulhacen’s west ridge at 3050 meters of altitude.
 Walking up along the river from Refugio de Poqueira, it probably takes an hour or so to reach.
-You’ll see the little stone refuge to the left when you reach a junction where you can turn left or right – or continue straight up Mulhacen’s steep west ridge.
+You’ll see the little stone shelter to the left when you reach a junction where you can turn left or right – or continue straight up Mulhacen’s steep west ridge.

 Wild camping

-Wild camping in Sierra Nevada National Park is allowed as long as you notify the national park authorities.
-I had a difficult time finding the right phone number and the right email address, but after being in touch with different offices, I finally got a response at the following email address (yes – it’s loooong):
+I had a difficult time finding the right phone number and the right email address the first time, but after being in touch with different offices, I finally got a response at the following email address (yes – it’s loooong):

 pnsierranevada.usopublico.dtgr.cagpds@juntadeandalucia.es